5 Hot Marketing Career Areas Worth Checking Out

 To get a better idea of the potential earnings and job outlook within the sales and distribution sector, check out some of the pertinent job information for technical-wholesale sales representatives:

-- Job outlook—Strong across Canada with the exception of Alberta, Newfoundland and Labrador, PEI, and Saskatchewan where the outlook is moderate
+- Job outlook—Moderate across Canada with the exception of BC where the outlook is strong

 Marketing Schools and Careers: Frequently Asked Questions

 You can be almost certain that at some point in time—if not daily—marketing professionals have influenced your purchase decisions.
 The ads that you see on websites, commercials that you see on TV, packaging on the products that you buy, placement of products on store shelves, and so many other circumstances that you encounter every day are carefully thought out and executed by marketing professionals.
 You may not even realize how much marketing affects your daily interactions.

 Marketing is a broad field that covers a lot of different areas, so many people often find it a little perplexing, especially if they are considering marketing schools and careers.
 You might be one of the people asking, "What is marketing?" or "Is marketing a good major?" or "Is marketing a good career?"
 You may even be wondering, "Why work in marketing at all?"
 These are all good questions, and we aim to help you find some answers.
 Keep reading to discover some common FAQs and answers that potential marketing students have!

 What Is the Definition of Marketing?